 Questions to ask during the financial part of your consultation:

 - Does that price include everything (implants, post op visits, special garments, etc)?

 - Does that price include a fully trained anesthesiologist and use of an accredited operating facility?

 - Is the entire amount due all at once?

 - Are there any financing options available?

-Additional Fees to Know About
+- Additional Fees to Ask About

 - Special garments: Some surgeons require you to purchase special bras or garments before surgery.
 Make sure you ask whether or not the garments are necessary, how much they cost, and if there are any less expensive alternatives.